martin-ng/zero-yoe/README.md

 1. User will see a list of entry-level positions specifically in the US.

-2. The front-end querying jobs from the back-end must be not exceed 200 ms.
+2. The front-end querying jobs from the back-end must not exceed 200 ms.

 3. Implement a scheduler that will periodically pull jobs and store them into Redis.
 This will ensure the data in Redis does not become stale.